High-charge relativistic electrons by vacuum laser acceleration from plasma mirrors using flying focus pulses: Results

-Figures \ref{figure1}(b) and (c) show the spatial distributions of the electric fields $ E_y $ and the accelerated electrons with energy $\ge5$ MeV, projected onto the $z=0$ plane, generated by conventional Gaussian and flying focus laser pulses at $t=100T_{0}$, respectively.
+Figures \ref{figure1}(b) and \ref{figure1}(c) show the spatial distributions of the electric fields $ E_y $ and the accelerated electrons with energy $\ge5$ MeV, projected onto the $z=0$ plane, generated by conventional Gaussian and flying focus laser pulses at $t=100T_{0}$, respectively.
 Both lasers arrive at the target surface simultaneously, with identical peak intensities ($ a_0=3 $) and full width at half maximum (FWHM) pulse durations of $ 11T_0 $.
+The FWHM pulse duration for the flying focus pulse is determined numerically by calculating the FWHM of the pulse’s temporal profile as directly observed in the PIC simulation results.
+We then set the FWHM of the Gaussian pulse to the same value.
+This is done to ensure that both pulses have approximately the same waveform in their leading edges, thereby producing a similar ponderomotive force for longitudinal acceleration.

 A train of femtosecond relativistic electron bunches is produced through VLA in both cases.
 However, a striking feature is that the number of electrons undergoing efficient acceleration and remaining synchronized with the laser field is significantly higher for flying focus lasers compared to Gaussian lasers.
 Additionally, the dephasing effect between the electrons and the laser field is evident, as some electrons are observed surfing in the deceleration phase.

 Figure \ref{figure1}(d) compares the energy spectra of all electrons at $t=15T_{0}$, when the laser peak first arrives at the plasma surface.
 It shows that the initial electron energy spectra generated by the two lasers are very similar.
 In fact, the high-energy tail of electrons produced by the Gaussian laser is even more pronounced than that from the flying focus laser.
 After the VLA process, however, the electron energy spectra at $t=100T_{0}$, shown in Fig. \ref{figure1}(e), indicate that the cutoff energy of the accelerated electrons driven by the flying focus lasers is now higher than that of the Gaussian lasers.
-More importantly, the number of relativistic electrons driven by the flying focus lasers is significantly greater--approximately one order of magnitude higher--than that produced by the Gaussian lasers.
+More importantly, the number of relativistic electrons driven by the flying focus lasers is significantly greater, approximately one order of magnitude higher, than that produced by the Gaussian lasers.
 Specifically, the total charge of the accelerated electrons with energy $\ge5$ MeV reaches 1.4 nC for the flying focus laser case, compared to only 0.2 nC for the Gaussian laser case.